open-sauced/intro/i18n-guidelines.md

 ## How Can I Contribute?

-- **Translate our README**.
-There are two methods of translation contributions we accept.
+There are two types of i18n contributions that we accept:
+1. Translate our Intro to Open Source course.
+2. Review PRs and translations.

+### Translate the Intro to Open Source Course

+We have two types of translations:

+#### 1. Official Translations

-  - **Official Translations**: Official translations start as a post in our discussion board.
+Official translations start as a post on our discussion board.
 If there is enough interest and volunteers, we can add the official translation as an option to view within our README.

+#### 2. Community Translations

-  - **Community Translations**: We can’t always support the maintenance of translations.
-However, we do know that there are contributors out there willing to translate.
+We can’t always support the maintenance of translations.
+However, we know that some contributors are willing to translate.
 For that reason, we have our Community Translations section.
 If you’ve forked the repository and created a translation, you can add a link to your forked translation to `community-translations.md`.

-We encourage you to also add it to the discussion board in the event it becomes popular enough and has enough support to be moved to an official translation.
+We encourage you to add it to the discussion board as well.
+We will consider moving it to an official translation if it becomes popular and has enough support.

-- **Review PRs and translations.** New to reviewing GitHub PRs and translations?
-No worries, we have you covered in our [Reviewer Process Guide](#reviewer-process-guide).
+### Review Pull Requests (PRs) and Translations

+If you are familiar with the translated language(s), you can help us review the translations and the PRs.
+Please head over to our [Reviewer Process Guide](#reviewer-process-guide) for more information.

 ## Adding Translations